Inca Trail to Machu Picchu Extended Package

 Day 1

-On this hiking tour to Machu Picchu we will pick you up from the airport in Cusco, Peru.
-We will drive to our hotel, have showers and meet for our orientation meeting to get acquainted with our group, itinerary, gear for the trek, etc. After our orientation meeting, we will go to our favorite, local Peruvian restaurant for dinner.
-Be sure to drink copious amounts of water throughout today, as flying and traveling will certainly dehydrate you.
-Cusco is over 11,000 feet in elevation and being hydrated (lots of water and limiting alcohol) is a critical component of dealing with significant elevation changes.
+On this hiking tour to Machu Picchu, we will pick you up from the airport in Cusco, Peru and take you to our lovely accommodations near the main square.
+Depending on what time you arrive, you may enjoy exploring the town or resting up until our orientation meeting in the evening.
+During this meeting, we will get acquainted with our group, itinerary, gear for the trek, answer questions, etc. Afterwards, we’ll head to our favorite Peruvian restaurant for dinner.
+Be sure to drink copious amounts of water throughout the day, as flying and traveling will certainly dehydrate you.
+Cusco is over 11,000 feet in elevation and being hydrated is a critical component of dealing with significant elevation changes.
 Self-care begins immediately.

 Day 2